rsdoiel/antenna/archives/2024/science_and_technology_2024.42.md

 ## Sysadmins rage over Apple’s ‘nightmarish’ SSL/TLS cert lifespan cuts

-date: 2024-10-15, updated: 2024-10-15, from: The Register (UK I.T.
+date: 2024-10-15, updated: 2024-10-16, from: The Register (UK I.T.
 News)

-<h4>Maximum validity down from 398 days to 45 by 2027</h4> <p>Apple wants to shorten SSL/TLS security certificates&#39; lifespans, down from 398 days now to just 45 days by 2027, and sysadmins have some very strong feelings about this &#34;nightmarish&#34; plan. …</p>
+<h4>Max validity down from 398 days to proposed 45 by 2027</h4> <p>Apple wants to shorten SSL/TLS security certificates&#39; lifespans, down from 398 days now to just 45 days by 2027, and sysadmins have some very strong feelings about this &#34;nightmarish&#34; plan. …</p>

 <br>